Field activities and in-class projects for Elementary and High Schools

-(2) Pre-activity assistance: aid in the development of detailed plans, selection of a site, pre-activity in-class talks, development of equipment lists and work/data sheets for projects.
+- The development of detailed plans, selection of a site, pre-activity in-class talks, and the development of equipment lists and work/data sheets for projects.

-(5) Assist with classroom presentations.
+- Classroom presentations.
 Volunteers are available for classroom presentations and demonstrations on watershed ecology and on water resources and quality.
-Keep in mind, though, that, while we may be quite knowledgeable about the subject matter, we are not trained and experienced teachers at your students’ level.
+(Keep in mind that while we may be quite knowledgeable about the subject matter, we are not trained and experienced teachers at your students’ level.
 We need information ahead of time about the curriculum unit you are working on and about your class.
-This will help us give a presentation focused on your class’s needs and delivered at an appropriate level.
+This will help us give a presentation focused on your class’s needs and delivered at an appropriate level.)

 Want to get involved with HRWC?